cnbbooks/lfe-tutorial/sequential/conds.md

 "They are *not* equal!"
 ```

-Or, as you may be more familiar with this, our code from the last section:
+Or -- you will be more familiar with this -- our code from the last section:

 ```lisp
 (if (< temp1 temp2)